offsoc/glycin/README.md

 | —      | Not available for this format                  |
 | ？      | Unclear if supported by format, needs research |
 | *      | Unclear if used in practice, needs research    |

+## Building and Testing

+- The `-Dloaders` option allows to only build certain loaders.
+- The `-Dtest_skip_ext` option allows to skip certain image filename extensions during tests.
+The `-Dtest_skip_ext=heic` might be needed if x265 is not available.